How To Read Guitar TAB

 Where's The Rhythm?

-The most confusing thing about internet TAB is its lack of rhythmic information, which is why I include standard notation in most of my books (occasionally I incorporate rhythm notation into the TAB).
+The most confusing thing about internet TAB is its lack of rhythmic information, which is why I include a standard notation in most of my books (occasionally I incorporate rhythm notation into the TAB).
 I would recommend you spend some time learning about reading rhythm as part of your study, but we won’t be covering that in this course.

 The lack of rhythm makes this kind of TAB very easy to write.
 This is great for writing down licks or solos as you transcribe and learn them but it also means that many inexperienced students post their TABs online, so you need to be very careful about selecting TABs from a reputable source, or you might put a lot of effort into learning something completely wrong.